- 1 The House of Commons in 1700

 1.3 The Commons start to dominate government

 Before the Glorious Revolution the Commons were kind of exceptional in being able to hold their ground against the sovereign.
-The reigns of William III and Anne would see a struggle.
+From the reign of James I till that of James II the English Royals had tried to subdue the Commons.
+The reigns of William III and Anne would see the monarchy struggling to hold its own.
 After that the Commons would become the dominant force in politics.
+The struggle between monarch and subjects had been replaced by a struggle between political parties

 2 English Parliament differed from other parliaments